jayalabanda/projet-CNES/README.md

 Repository containing our master's project on satellite imaging.

-The main goal is to create an "impact map" containing information about wildfires, such as the affected area (crops, forests, etc.) or the impact of the ensuing smoke using the wind's direction.
+The main goal is to create an "impact map" containing information about wildfires, such as the affected area (crops, forests, etc.) and the impact of the ensuing smoke using the wind's direction.

 To-do list: